priyankasaini30/text-to-image-generator/README.md

 # 🖼️ Text-to-Image Generator using Stable Diffusion

-This is a web-based app that turns your **text prompts into AI-generated images** using the powerful `runwayml/stable-diffusion-v1-5` model from Hugging Face.
+This is a web based app that turns your **text prompts into AI-generated images** using the powerful `runwayml/stable-diffusion-v1-5` model from Hugging Face.
 Built using 🤗 Diffusers, PyTorch, and Gradio.

 ---